dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 # Reading a Finder 6M series via Modbus RTU with Finder OPTA in CODESYS

+Learn how to configure Finder OPTA in CODESYS to read data from a Finder 6M series via Modbus RTU.

 ## Overview

 Finder OPTA is equipped with an RS-485 port that allows communication with devices compatible with the Modbus RTU protocol, such as the Finder 6M series.
 In this tutorial, we will show step-by-step how to configure Finder OPTA in CODESYS to correctly read data from a Finder 6M series power analyzer.